EcoSHEDS/fpe-model/README.md

 Environment should match the python and torch versions of an [available SageMaker container](https://github.com/aws/deep-learning-containers/blob/master/available_images.md).

-The FPE RankNet model currently uses python=3.9, torch=1.13.1, and torchvision=0.14.1.

 If using Ubuntu, create conda environment:

 ```sh